-Another approach for finding logical errors are mutationbased fault localization (MBFL) techniques.
-In Papadakis and Le Traon [35], the authors explain that this method works by introducing defects - mutants - in the program under analysis.
+Another approach for finding logical errors are mutation-based fault localization (MBFL) techniques.
+In [35], the authors explain that this method works by introducing defects - mutants - in the program under analysis.
 The analysis relies on the assumption that most mutants form realistic faults, even if artificially seeded.
 Furthermore, it becomes possible to analyze the new code behavior against the test cases with the mutants in place.
 A big disadvantage of this method is that it is costly.

-To better measure this fact, in a technical report made by Pearson et al. [36], the authors evaluated different techniques for finding faults' localization.
+To better measure this fact, in a technical report [36], the authors evaluated different techniques for finding faults' localization.
 Their data set was composed of 310 real faults and 2995 artificial faults in Java code.
 They took 100,000 CPU hours to get their results, mainly because of MBFL expensiveness.

-In Le et al. [28], the authors proposed a mutation testing tool for Haskell programs and also named mutations they consider suitable for functional programs.
+In [28], the authors proposed a mutation testing tool for Haskell programs and also named mutations they consider suitable for functional programs.
 These mutations are: